 She opened her humble home to me… a complete stranger… and warmly welcomed me in.
 I was completely oblivious at that time as to how busy she must have been homeschooling three kids, gardening, canning, milking her cow, feeding chickens, and everything else that goes along with the homesteading lifestyle.
 Yet never once did she tell me she didn’t have time for a visit.

 She was always incredibly patient, and kind, and generous.
-I bombarded her with questions about her lifestyle, and she always took the time to answer each one, never making me feel stupid for asking something that probably seemed like common sense to her.
+I bombarded her with questions about her lifestyle, and she always took the time to answer each one, never making me feel silly for asking something that probably seemed like common sense to her.

 Many hours-long chats were had on her couch or in her kitchen, always being productive with our hands, snapping beans or shaking a jar of cream into butter while we talked.
 She shared with me her concern for the future economy and why she felt it was important to be able to provide the basics for her family in hard times.
 She taught me her strategy of bulk shopping twice a year.
 She showed me her “grocery barn” where she stored all of the food in jars she’d been canning.